 - You run into a deer or other animal on the road.

-- An animal runs into your car
+- An animal runs into your car.

 See a comparison of comprehensive vs. collision.

-What to do when you hit a deer
+What to do if you hit a deer

 Move your vehicle to the side of the road, away from the animal

 Turn on your car's hazard lights and remain in the vehicle until it's safe to exit.